... or how a baby

 Possible concerns about using a baby sling

-weather they are safe and ok to use.
-Let's have a look at the main
+Even if baby slings become more and more popular, many parents worry weather they are safe and OK to use.
+Let's have a look at the main concerns:

 Can I use a

-baby sling?
+baby carrier?

 Unless you have severe neck, back, or hip problems there is no reason